demisto/content-docs/content-repo/extra-docs/articles/minemeld-migration.md

 So the information we gathered previously, translated to Cortex XSOAR's indicators query syntax would be,
 ```
-type:IP and sourceBrands:"Tor Exit Addresses Feed" and confidence:>75 and trafficlightprotocol:Green
+type:IP and sourceBrands:"Tor Exit Addresses Feed" and aggregatedReliability:"A - Completely reliable"
 ```
 Enter that value for the **Indicator Query**.

+Note that if you had set the `Traffic Light Protocol Color` parameter to `GREEN` when originally configuring an instance of the __Tor Exit Addresses Feed__ integration, then you could include the addional filter - `and trafficlightprotocol:Green` - as part of your indicator query.

 ![](../../../docs/doc_imgs/tutorials/tut-minemeld-migration/export-indicators-configuration-2.png)